Laura Zinski, Chief Executive Officer

 Jonathan likes to spend his free time with his family, golfing, riding his bicycle, or being outside.

 “I am convinced I have the best job here at MVI.
 I get to meet people who have expressed interest in becoming homeowners and help them work toward that goal.”

-Patrick Shattuck, Real Estate & Community Outreach Director
+Patrick Shattuck, Real Estate & Community Development Director

-Patrick is our Real Estate & Community Outreach Director, bringing to the position over 20 years of historic preservation, grassroots community redevelopment, and federal housing experience.
+Patrick is our Real Estate & Community Development Director, bringing to the position over 20 years of historic preservation, grassroots community redevelopment and federal housing experience.

 Since joining our staff in 2007, he has directed our team of real estate experts and construction managers as they work to revitalize emerging communities in the Mon Valley through affordable housing efforts and service to the volunteers of our member CDCs.